ABOUT RAIL TRAILS AUSTRALIA

-Rail Trails Australia receives no government funding and relies on sales from products and donations from supporters to carry out our work.
+We receive no government funding and rely on sales from products and donations from supporters to carry out our work.

 Rail Trails Australia is part of an international movement to develop and promote rail trails.
-Similar groups operate in other coutnries including the USA, Canada and the United Kingdom that are:
+Similar groups operate in other countries including the USA, Canada and the United Kingdom that are:

 - engaging the community in supporting trail development